What’s the difference between recruiting and talent acquisition?

 While recruiting and talent acquisition may sound like similar approaches to hiring new employees, the two serve different purposes.
 Understanding both concepts can help human resource managers better determine which tactic is right for the company’s current hiring needs.

 Rather than starting from scratch as soon as new positions open, talent acquisition is an ongoing strategy to find, attract, and onboard top professionals.
 The idea is to more effectively fill roles with employees who can meet company needs on day one and well into the future.
-Building this kind of recruitment strategy is especially useful when hiring candidates for specialized positions, which are often more difficult to fill.

 • Considering employment branding: Provide candidates with a better understanding of the company’s products and services, as well as the organizational culture, reputation, and perks.